Al Treloar: Personal

 Treloar began posing for life classes at the Art Students League of Los Angeles in March 1907.

 Al J. and Georgia K. Treloar were living in Los Angeles at the time of the 1940 U.S. Census.

 Treloar held the position of physical director at the Los Angeles Athletic Club for 42 years, from 1907 to his retirement at age 76 in 1949.
 He coached hundreds of men.

-Al J. Treloar died at age 86, in Los Angeles, on February 28, 1960.
+Al J. Treloar died on February 28, 1960 at age 86, in Los Angeles.

 Legacy

 Treloar brought professional bodybuilding to Southern California, which by the mid-20th century would become the sport's "unofficial world's headquarters."

 The Ernest Edward Coffin Collection at the National Museum of American History holds a collection of Treloar's papers.